IOTPaySDK/IOTPay-iOS/README.md

 For production, Merchant/client should build their own "Merchant Server", which will generate the "secureId".
 For testing phase, there is a shortcut to generate testing secureId without Merchant server.
 Please check 5.1 Temporary solution to get secureId at the end of this guide.
 <br />

-# 2.3.1 "Add Card" + "Purchase Token" option
+### 2.4 "Add Card" + "Purchase Token" Option/Event

-#2.2 Setup View
+#### 2.4.1 Setup Card Info View
 Declare the view before viewDidLoad.
-This is not mandatory for display the view, but you will need it for the send request event in step 3.
+This is not mandatory for display the view, but you will need this view's point to send request in the next step.
 ```
 Swift:
 var cardInfoView: IOTCardInfoViewSingleLine!